SU-8 photoresist: Composition and processing

 When dry films are used, the photoresist is laminated rather than spin-coated.
 As this formulation is essentially solventless (less than 1% solvent remaining), it does not require a soft bake step and does not suffer stress or skinning.
 For enhanced adhesion, a post lamination bake can be added.
 This step is carried out in a similar way to the solution based resist - i.e. holding at 65 °C then 95 °C, the time dependent on film thickness.

-After this stage the SU-8 layer can now be exposed, Typically this is through a photomask with an inverse pattern, as the resist is negative.
+After this stage the SU-8 layer can now be exposed.
+Typically this is through a photomask with an inverse pattern, as the resist is negative.
 The exposure time is a function of exposure dose and film thickness.
 After exposure the SU-8 needs to be baked again to complete the polymerization.
 This baking step is not as critical as the prebake but the rising of the temperature (again to 95 °C) needs to be slow and controlled.
 At this point the resist is ready to be developed.

 The main developer for SU-8 is 1-methoxy-2-propanol acetate.
 Development time is primarily a function of SU-8 thickness.

 After exposing and developing, its highly cross-linked structure gives it high stability to chemicals and radiation damage - hence the name "resist".
 Cured cross-linked SU-8 shows very low levels of outgassing in a vacuum.

 However it is very difficult to remove, and tends to outgas in an unexposed state.

 Newer formulations

-SU-8 2000 series resists use cyclopentanone for the primary solvent and can be used to create films between 0.5 and 100 µm in thickness.
-This formulation may offer improved adhesion on some substrates versus the original formulation.

-SU-8 3000 series resists also use cyclopentanone for the primary solvent and are designed to be spun into thicker films ranging from 2 to 75 µm in a single coat.
+Several modified versions of SU-8 have been introduced to address specific processing requirements.
+The SU-8 2000 series was designed for improved coating uniformity and easier removal compared to the original formulations; however, it is no longer offered commercially by Kayaku Advanced Materials.

+The SU-8 3000 series is a negative photoresist formulation designed for higher aspect ratio structures and improved adhesion, with typical film thicknesses ranging from 1 to 100 μm.
+It is commercially supplied by Kayaku Advanced Materials.

+The SU-8 TF 6000 series is a transparent, permanent photoresist formulated for thin-film applications, with typical film thicknesses between 0.5 and 5 μm, and is used in advanced packaging and high-frequency electronic devices.

+SU-8 Dry Film is a pre-cast, epoxy-based negative photoresist available in sheet form, designed to simplify handling and lamination.
+Nippon Kayaku, the parent company of Kayaku Advanced Materials, offers SU-8 Dry Film Resist in the United States in standard thicknesses of 20, 30, and 45 μm.
+It is typically used for applications requiring thicker coatings in microfluidics, MEMS, and advanced packaging.

 SU-8 GLM2060 series of low-stress photoresist consist of epoxy GBL and silica formulation CTE 14.

 SU-8 GCM3060 Series of GERSTELTEC conductive SU8 with nanoparticles of silver.

 SU-8 GMC10xx Series of GERSTELTEC colored SU8 Red, Bleau, Green, black and others.